-- Watermarks are placed on all visualizations. - You cannot save projects or reports. - You cannot collect data and survey sites for longer than ten minutes. - If you perform a predictive survey, you cannot use the planning tool for longer than five minutes or place more than five virtual APs on the floor plan.
+- Watermarks are placed on all visualizations. - You cannot save projects or reports. - You cannot collect data and survey sites for longer than ten minutes. - If you create a predictive model, you cannot use the planning tool for longer than five minutes or place more than five virtual APs on the floor plan.